 Thibodeau’s lawyers, led by Andrew Miltenberg, argued that even with $2.25 million from Runsdorf — who got cold feet after Thibodeau’s emails — completing the capitalization was a pipe dream.
 Runsdorf had specified that he would only invest once the rest of the money was in place.
 Runsdorf didn’t testify, which may have hampered Rebecca Broadway’s case.

-The recollections of Thibodeau and the producers dominated the two-and-a-half-week trial.
-It was acrimonious, between the lawyers and principals.
+The recollections of Thibodeau and the producers dominated the acrimonious two-and-a-half-week trial.
 Jonathan Mazer, another attorney for the producing partnership, said in his closing statement about Thibodeau: “He’s a bald-faced liar.
 He is disloyal.
 He betrayed the musical.
 He betrayed Sprecher.
 He did everything he could to bring down this musical and he succeeded.”

 The jurors found that Thibodeau intended to interfere with the prospective business relationship between Rebecca Broadway and Runsdorf, but the press agent didn’t act “for the sole purpose of harming” the partnership.